qua-platform/quam-builder/quam_builder/architecture/quantum_dots/README.md

 Spin qubit experiments are encouraged to use the **VoltageGate** QuAM channel.
 A `VoltageGate` channel is a Quantum Dot specific channel inheriting from QuAM's `SingleChannel` object.
 It adds to the `SingleChannel` by containing an `offset_parameter` and an `attenuation` value.

-Subsequently, this document introduces the **VirtualGateSet** and **VirtualisationLayer** components.
+Subsequently, this document introduces the **VirtualGateSet** and **VirtualizationLayer** components.
 These extend the physical gate control capabilities provided by `GateSet` and `VoltageSequence` by adding one or more layers of virtual gates.

 Virtual gates simplify complex tuning procedures in experiments, especially for spin qubits, by allowing control over abstract parameters that map to multiple physical gate voltages.